Formula One chief wins a round of legal battle over alleged bribe

-In a 2012 suit, investment firm Bluewaters Communications accused the 84-year-old English billionaire of giving a $45 million bribe to a German banker in 2006 to secure the deal to private equity firm CVC Capital Partners [CVC.UL].
+In a 2012 suit, investment firm Bluewaters Communications accused the 84-year-old English billionaire of giving a $45 million bribe to a German banker in 2006 to secure the deal to private equity firm CVC Capital Partners.

 Bluewaters claimed in the suit that it was the highest bidder and Ecclestone had favored a sale to CVC because it planned to keep him on as chief executive of Formula One, a post he has held since 1978.